camunda/camunda-docs-manual/content/reference/spin/xml/02-manipulating-xml.md

 The `attr` method returns a wrapper of the XML attribute and with `value` the value of the attribute can be accessed.

-If you want to access an attribute in another namespace you have to use the `attrNs` method.
+If you want to access an attribute in another namespace, you have to use the `attrNs` method.

 ```java
 import static org.camunda.spin.Spin.XML;